Forgot Password

 Arrival at Kathmandu (1,400m / 4,593ft)

 In the night, your experienced guide shall welcome you for an adrenaline-pumping pre-trek briefing.
 You’ll chart the adventure over a delicious traditional Nepali dinner and sort out all your questions.
-The anticipation is growing as you’re going to begin the adventure of a lifetime in hidden Nar Phu Valley!
+The anticipation is growing as you’re going to begin the adventure of a lifetime in the hidden Nar Phu Valley!
 Sweet dreams tonight – beautiful mountains await you!

 Day 2